Advanced Fellowship in General and Transplant Hepatology

 Inpatient hepatology/liver transplant service

-The trainee will serve 4-6 monthly rotations of either the hepatology or liver transplant service.
-During these rotations, he/she will have responsibility for the care of approximately 6-10 inpatients, some of which will be ICU patients.
+The fellow will serve 4-6 monthly rotations of either the hepatology or liver transplant service.
+During these rotations, the fellow will have responsibility for the care of approximately 6-10 inpatients, some of which will be ICU patients.
 Inpatient rounds are performed each day by a team of physicians including a transplant surgeon or a hepatologist, clinical transplant nurse coordinators, a PharmD, a social worker, a dietitian, residents and medical students.
-During these rotations, the trainee will have primary responsibility for interfacing between the attending physician/s and the care of the patients.
+During these rotations, the fellow will have primary responsibility for interfacing between the attending physician/s and the care of the patients.
 The fellow (along with the residents and students) will be expected to acquire clinical data, develop a diagnosis/treatment plan, and execute the plan under the guidance of the service attending physician.
-He will assist with the didactic and bedside teaching of residents and medical students and guide them in the care of advanced acute and chronic liver disease.
-In addition, he will observe at least 3 liver transplant procedures and 3 organ procurement calls.
-He will be required to observe the selection and management of at least 3 multiple organ donors.
+The fellow will assist with the didactic and bedside teaching of residents and medical students and guide them in the care of advanced acute and chronic liver disease.
+In addition, the fellow will observe at least 3 liver transplant procedures and 3 organ procurement calls.
+The fellow will be required to observe the selection and management of at least 3 multiple organ donors.
 Each of the surgical experiences will be maintained in a written log which will be verified and documented by the attending surgeon.
-He will have adequate exposure to the clinical and ethical decisions involved in at least 5 cases of living-related liver transplantation.
+The fellow will have adequate exposure to the clinical and ethical decisions involved in at least 5 cases of living-related liver transplantation.

 Two months will be dedicated to clinical or translational research.
 The trainee will continue his outpatient continuity clinics (pre- and post-transplant) during this period, but will maintain at least 75% fully protected time.
 Opportunities to continue research work will be available during the Ambulatory Hepatology rotations as well.